Homeless, sofa surfing, or nowhere safe to say

 People who are homeless or have no fixed address are entitled to claim benefits, work, receive healthcare and vote.

 Sleeping on the streets should only ever be a last resort.
-Get practical advice on what you can do to stay safe if you have no choice but to sleep rough.
+Get practical advice on how to stay safe and healthy if you have no choice but to sleep rough.